 Fractional Controller vs. Fractional CFO

-CFOs (chief financial officers) play an important role in accounting, but tend to be more focused on strategy and less operationally involved than controllers.
+CFOs (chief financial officers) play an important role in accounting but tend to focus more on strategy and are less operationally involved than controllers.

 You may need a fractional CFO once in a while for the depth of experience they bring to tactical projects.
-But given the considerable overlap between the two roles, if your business has a strong fractional controller, you often won’t need a fractional CFO.
+However, given the considerable overlap between the two roles, you often won't need a fractional CFO if your business has a strong fractional controller.

 Get the skills and experience of a controller at a fraction of the price

-If your business earns between $500K and $10M in annual revenue, you could benefit from the financial intelligence a fractional controller provides.
+If your business earns between $500K and $10M in annual revenue, a fractional controller could provide valuable financial intelligence.

 At $500K to $1M in revenue, a controller can assist with everything from complex bookkeeping transactions to preparing and interpreting financial reports.
 By the $10M mark, controller services become even more essential for establishing and maintaining closing processes and overseeing internal controls.

-Because a fractional controller can help you evaluate growth opportunities, even the smallest company can benefit – especially if you lack a financial background.
+Because a fractional controller can help evaluate growth opportunities, even the smallest company can benefit—especially if it lacks a financial background.

 Let’s say, for example, that you’re thinking about starting a new product line.
 A controller can help you assess: